Spectral Analysis of Molecular Features: When Richer Features Do Not Guarantee Better Generalization: Discussion

-\paragraph{3D Descriptors} The comparison between global and local 3D kernels, whose representations are built on Cartesian coordinates, has sparked the latter development in molecular kernels \cite{molkernels:review:2025}.
+As in QM9, no single kernel type consistently dominates across transformer-based representations on the MoleculeNet benchmarks: Gaussian kernels perform better for GROVER and SELFIESTED, while Laplacian kernels are slightly better for SELFormer, MLT-BERT, and ChemBERTa.
+However, in neither case do the spectral metrics exhibit a clear correlation with predictive performance.
+Across Lipophilicity, ESOL, and FreeSolv, ECFP6 with Tanimoto consistently shows the richest and slowest-decaying eigenvalue spectrum (Table~\ref{tab:molenet_kernel_metrics_mae}), yet does not achieve the best predictive accuracy.
+Conversely, transformer-based representations such as GROVER and SELFIESTED with faster spectral decay lead to the best KRR performance on these benchmarks.
+Thus, our results confirm the same trend seen in QM9: richer spectral structure does not imply better kernel regression performance, and alignment between representation geometry and the kernel function is more important than embedding capacity. \paragraph{3D Descriptors} The comparison between global and local kernels, whose representations are built on Cartesian coordinates, has sparked the latter development in molecular kernels \cite{molkernels:review:2025}.
 However, we found that global 3D kernels are more susceptible to drastic effects in their accuracy when hyperparameter search is found to be suboptimal, contrary to local 3D kernels.
-For global 3D representations, SLATM consistently outperformed other descriptors regardless of kernel choice; notably, even the linear kernel with SLATM surpassed the CM–based kernel in accuracy.
-Finally, local 3D representations were found to be the most consistent across kernels and also delivered the overall highest scores, except in the case of SLATM combined with Gaussian or Laplacian kernels, which remained competitive.
+For global 3D representations on QM9 dataset, SLATM consistently outperformed the other descriptors on Gap, $C_V$, and ZPVE regardless of kernel choice.
+In contrast, for the energy-related properties, CM achieved the best performance.